sigilbyte/openrouter-discord-chatbot/README.md

 - automatic message chunking for long responses
 - rate limiting protection to prevent spam

 **WORK IN PROGRESS PHASE** - this is a very early version, feel free to create PRs and issues.
-I will be adding more features and fixing bugs myself. in case this is getting more traction, I surely need support 🤗
+I will be adding more features and fixing bugs myself. in case this is getting more traction, I surely welcome every support 🤗

 ## what you need